Yizhuo0506/USV_autoberthing_task/README.md

 > - training/eval scripts for berthing with current

 ### BibTeX
+This repository is a fork of JunghwanRo/RANS-ASV-IROS2024; all original code remains under the original LICENSE.
 ```bibtex
 @article{batista2024advancing,
   title={Advancing ASV Autonomy for Environmental Cleanup: A Deep Reinforcement Learning Framework for Floating Waste Capture},